lyf7374/Geometric-Information-Assisted-Network-for-Robust-Skull-Stripping/README.md

 ## Abstract

-Skull stripping, the process of isolating brain tissue from non-brain structures in MRI data, is a critical step in neuroimaging workflows.
-While deep learning–based methods have shown promise in brain extraction, they often struggle with generalization across diverse datasets due to patient variability, dataset differences, and the presence of pathological conditions.
-This limitation arises from their reliance on local texture patterns, which makes them sensitive to input variations.
+Skull stripping—the process of isolating brain tissue from non-brain structures in MRI data—is a critical step in neuro-imaging workflows.
+Although deep-learning methods have shown promise in brain extraction, they often struggle to generalize across diverse datasets because of patient variability, scanner differences, and pathological conditions.
+This limitation stems from their reliance on local texture patterns, which makes them sensitive to input variations.

-In this work, we present a Geometric-Information-Assisted Network (GINet) that improves skull stripping by fusing geometric information—a texture-invariant prior—into the segmentation pipeline, mitigating variability across subjects and datasets.
-Specifically, GINet consists of three main components:
+We introduce a **Geometric-Information-Assisted Network (GINet)** that improves skull stripping by fusing geometric information—a texture-invariant prior—into the segmentation pipeline, mitigating variability across subjects and datasets.
+GINet comprises three primary components:

-GI filtering module
-Efficiently extracts lightweight geometric priors from input scans.
+1. **GI filtering module** – efficiently extracts lightweight geometric priors from input scans.

-GI adaptation module
-Adapts a standard brain template to input-specific GI while preserving structural integrity.
+2. **GI adaptation module** – adapts a standard brain template to input-specific GI while preserving structural integrity.

-Deep GI-fused segmentation module
-Hierarchically integrates GI with image features for robust segmentation.
+3. **Deep GI-fused segmentation module** – hierarchically integrates GI with image features for robust segmentation.

-Additionally, we propose a multi-depth (MD) loss function to hierarchically refine feature maps with adaptive GI.
-Despite being trained solely on healthy data, GINet generalizes effectively to various unseen healthy and pathological datasets.
-Our results demonstrate substantial improvements in robustness and accuracy over several state-of-the-art skull-stripping methods.
+To further enhance performance, we propose a *multi-depth (MD)* loss that refines feature maps with adaptive GI at multiple scales.
+Trained exclusively on healthy data, GINet generalizes effectively to unseen healthy and pathological datasets, outperforming classical and state-of-the-art skull-stripping methods.

 ## Project Structure

 The directory structure is organized as follows: